mjunyentb/personal-webpage/content/home/experience.md

     location: Leeuwarden, The Netherlands
     date_start: '2014-08-28'
     date_end: '2015-08-31'
-    description: >-
+    description: |2-

-      As a project engineer, I supervised computer vision related projects while doing research on how to control an Unmanned Aerial Vehicle (UAV) with all computation and sensors on board.
-I also piloted UAVs indoors for autonomous flight tests, participated in trade shows and workshops, and taught a one week course in computer vision.
+        * Supervision of computer vision and control projects
+        * Research: Control of an Unmanned Aerial Vehicle (UAV) with all computation and sensors on board.
+        * Piloting UAVs indoors for autonomous flight tests.
+        * Participating in trade shows and workshops.
+        * Teaching a one week course in computer vision.

   - title: Intern
     company: Center of Expertise in Computer Vision - NHL University of Applied Sciences